Light and Color: Introduction to Radiometry, Photometry, and Colorimetry

 Of course, photons come at many different frequencies, and perceived brightness varies with respect to that.
 E.g., if the photon is red or violet, it won't look as bright as if it were green.
 The way we handle this is by a dimensionless weighting function, the luminous efficiency function \(V(\lambda)\), which says how bright a wavelength \(\lambda\) looks to the human eye, expressed relative to the peak value, \(V(555~\unitsnm) = 1\).
 In practice, \(V(\lambda)\) is tabulated data that you can just download.

 For a combination of different wavelengths, we integrate the spectrum with the weighting function.
-Formally, for a given spectral power distribution, computed from Radiometry, of radiant intensity \(I(\lambda)\), we integrate, weighting by \(V(\lambda)\), to get the corresponding photometric quantity, luminous intensity \(I_v\), of the whole spectrum:
+Formally, for a given spectral power distribution (SPD), computed from Radiometry, of radiant intensity \(I(\lambda)\), we integrate, weighting by \(V(\lambda)\), to get the corresponding photometric quantity, luminous intensity \(I_v\), of the whole spectrum:

 Photometric units are not yet commonly used in computer graphics because the non-physical-ness seems repellant to accurate simulation of light.
-However, as we shall see, we can't get around invoking at least a little bit of Photometry for image display (we will address this below).
+However, as we shall see below, we can't get around invoking at least a little bit of Photometry for image display.
 Outside of graphics, Photometry is very popular in fields such as architecture and consumer lighting, where it allows for rough estimations of indoor illumination.

 Radiometric and Photometric Units Summary